-I am indebted to Adrian Ellis, John Shibley, Tommer Peterson, Andrew Taylor, Ingrid Handeland, Shelley Cohn, Rebecca Thomas, John Carnwath, Megan Bander, Victoria Plettner-Saunders, Joe Kluger, Thomas Wolf, and Dennie Palmer Wolf for their many ideas and critical reflections which helped to shape this paper.
+I am indebted to Adrian Ellis, John Shibley, Tommer Peterson, Andrew Taylor, Ingrid Handeland, Shelley Cohn, Rebecca Thomas, John Carnwath, Megan Bander, Victoria Plettner-Saunders, Joe Kluger, Thomas Wolf, and Dennie Palmer Wolf for their many ideas and critical reflections that helped to shape this paper.

 As the nonprofit arts sector and self-employed arts workers reel from the financial devastation of COVID-19, institutional funders, at this very moment, are left holding a very hot potato.
-At this precise moment – literally in the next few weeks – philanthropy will be forced to make difficult choices that it has not had to make before.
+At this precise moment— literally in the next few weeks—philanthropy will be forced to make difficult choices that it has not had to make before.

 With their newly diminished endowments, should funders continue supporting the same organizations they give grants to year after year, or shift focus to other, more vulnerable organizations?
 Should support of institutions be prioritized above support of self-employed arts workers?
 Should funding be prioritized for keeping viable nonprofits going, or for salvaging the assets of those whose only option is bankruptcy?
 Or, should capital be preserved for supporting the eventual ramp up of programming activity amongst those fortunate enough to survive?